acend/argocd-basics-training/content/en/docs/08/_index.md

 ## Task {{% param sectionnumber %}}.1: Git tracking

-In this task we're going to configure a version pinning with a Git tag.
+In this task we're going to configure a version tracking with a Git tag.
+The goal of this task to show you how to tack the patch version from a Git tag and therefore freeze the deployment to specific commits.

 First we create a Git tag `v1.0.0` and push the tag to the repository.

 {{% details title="Hint" %}}

 To create and push a Git tag execute the following command:
 ```bash
 git tag v1.0.0
 git push origin --tags